 We are living longer, but how do we stay healthy until the end of life?
 Chinese scientists report two new targets to help us age healthily.

 During the 20th century, life expectancy in the U.S. had a 30-year increase, from 48 years to 77.
 But health doesn’t always come with longevity.
-A team of Chinese scientists reported in Nature, on February 26, that two genetic regulators prevent healthy aging, and targeting them could mitigate age-related deterioration like Alzheimer’s.
+A team of Chinese scientists reported in Nature that two genetic regulators prevent healthy aging, and targeting them could mitigate age-related deterioration like Alzheimer’s.